stacks-network/docs/src/pages/ecosystem/overview.md

 - Build a blockchain application in any Javascript framework.
 The platform does not require learning a new programming language or extending an existing application stack.

 - Use well-defined REST endpoints that simplify and encapsulate the blockchain backend.
-The Blockstack Javascript API reduces blockchain-backed applications to familiar `GET` and `PUT` operations.
+The Stacks Javascript API reduces blockchain-backed applications to familiar `GET` and `PUT` operations.

 - Access the Blockstack’s Naming System (BNS).
 The system has over 70K users that can immediately start using your application.

 - Scale quickly to large, performant production systems.
-Blockstack’s Gaia storage system gives fast, scalable performance on a level comparable to Amazon S3, Google Drive, or Azure.
+Stacks’s Gaia storage system gives fast, scalable performance on a level comparable to Amazon S3, Google Drive, or Azure.

-Using Blockstack’s technology developers can start building immediately on the blockchain with the knowledge you have today.
+Using Stacks’s technology developers can start building immediately on the blockchain with the knowledge you have today.
 You won’t need to spend time or effort developing expertise in specialized languages or technologies.